ore-code/ore-tag-js/README.md

-# OreComponent
+# Ore Tag

 No build tools.
 No JSX.
-Ore is a component library to build simple, lightweight components that run lightning-fast on the metal, directly in your browser.
+Ore Tag is a component library to build simple, lightweight components that run lightning-fast on the metal, directly in your browser.
 Effortlessly craft high-performance, elegant web components with zero setup, delivering smooth and seamless experiences that feel instant and intuitive.

 ## Example

 **JS**

-    class HelloWidget extends OreComponent {
+    class HelloWidget extends OreTag {
         render() {
             return `
                 <div>